-Our Suzuki program begins at age 3 years, and is based in the belief that young children learn to play music in much the same way they learn their native language—through listening, repetition, support, and parent involvement.
+Our Suzuki program begins at age 3 years, and is based on the philosophy of Dr. Shinichi Suzuki: that all children are born with a high potential for learning, and given the opportunity and a structured, encouraging environment, any child can learn to play an instrument.
+Students in the Suzuki program learn to make music using the “mother-tongue” approach, the same way they learn to speak—by listening and imitating.
 The initial process of learning to play by ear develops muscle memory and also provides the student with a robust foundation for note reading.
-This comprehensive program of study is based on the philosophy of Dr. Shinichi Suzuki.

 The Suzuki Program at Hochstein offers much more than an individual music lesson.
 Lessons are supplemented by weekly 50-minute group classes (see link in sidebar for group class schedule).
 It offers children a chance to develop other important aspects of their lives, including self-discipline, memory, focus, self-esteem, and confidence.
 Hochstein’s Suzuki Program also provides many opportunities for public performance.